 HOW DO I MEASURE MY WAIST FOR BEADS?

-If you are about to get a waist bead, there are certain things to take into consideration while measuring your waist before buying or making your beads.
+If you are about to buy or make a waist bead, take the following into consideration while measuring your waist.
 For best results:

 - Stand up straight.